SMU-DIGA/matverse_papers/papers.md

 ## 📝 Review/Survey (55 papers)

-This section presents all review papers.
+This section presents all review/survey papers in this paper collection.

 - [377.
 Structural Insights into Autophagy in the AlphaFold Era](#377-structural-insights-into-autophagy-in-the-alphafold-era), Journal of Molecular Biology *(September 15, 2025)*
 - [364.
 High-throughput platforms for machine learning-guided lipid nanoparticle design](#364-high-throughput-platforms-for-machine-learning-guided-lipid-nanoparticle-design), Nature Reviews Materials *(September 08, 2025)*